JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 3. Sync the Gradle files and try adding a `kotlin.swiftPMDependencies {}` block to the `build.gradle.kts` file of your KMP module.
-   If the `swiftPMDependencies` name cannot be resolved, add the following block to the root `build.gradle.kts` file to add the necessary symbols to the classpath directly:
+   If the `swiftPMDependencies` name cannot be resolved, add the following block to the root `build.gradle.kts` file to force applying the experimental Kotlin Gradle Plugin version:

     ```kotlin
     buildscript {